Elementary Education Master of Arts in Teaching Program

 - Official transcript with evidence of baccalaureate degree awarded, GPA 3.0

-- Two Letters of Recommendation on SOE form
+- Two Letters of Recommendation with SOE forms (.doc)

 - Information Release Waiver Statement (.doc)